 Flat structures make it more difficult to get the right person wrong.
 Sales managers are usually well disposed towards a conversation, so it won't be too difficult for you if this is your target audience.
 Otherwise, Swedish CEOs or any other CxO responsible for major decisions in the organisation will be probably open to listening to your pitch, even in those cases when they know it’s going nowhere.

-Regardless of their position, Swedes want to be approached in the same way, and it has a lot to do with emotions.
+Regardless of their position, the Swedes want to be approached in the same way, and it has a lot to do with emotions.

 The first and most important part of the sales conversation is the emotional one.
 Alexander estimates that 80% of your pitch has to be based on the reasons why you care about your prospect’s business and why you want to help them.
 That is ethos and pathos.
 By doing this, first, you establish a personal connection and get them to trust you (ethos); second, you inspire an emotional response (pathos).

 The remaining 20% is about being rational.
 You need to use logic ‒or, as Aristotle would say, logos‒ to make them think about why the solution you offer is the right one, and for that, you need to use evidence, data and facts.

 On the other hand, the first meeting shouldn’t revolve around numbers.
 According to Alexander, it’s not even necessary to mention them, basically, because your Swedish prospects don’t care.
 They are interested in getting to know each other and building the foundation of a relationship.

 Alexander makes it quite clear that the Nordic myths are not actually true, at least, not all of them.
 The Swedes are very open and they love chatting with someone that has and shows interest in what they do.
 Why could this be tricky?
 Because you cannot fake it.